Skip to main content

 Firebreak Information

-Owners and occupiers are required to clear and maintain their property during the specified fire danger period, from 9 October to 31 March.
+Owners and occupiers are required to clear and maintain their property from 9 October to 31 March, the specified fire danger period.

 Variations to Firebreaks